 print("This block is always executed")

-block is always executed, printing “This block is always executed”.You can raise exceptions manually using the raise
+else block is executed, printing “Division successful”.finally block is always executed, printing “This block is always executed”.You can raise exceptions manually using the raise keyword to indicate that an error has occurred.

 x = -1